chickenspaceprogram/hmacro/README.md

 ]
 ~~~

-If `\n` is escaped, it expands to nothing.
+If a whitespace character is escaped, it and every whitespace character
+directly following it expand to nothing.
 This allows for adding lines to
 files that won't expand to anything.
 This is useful for defining macros, since
 you may not want spurious empty lines in your final output.